MariusHBovbjerg/Hex-Nickname-Creator/README.md

 ![](namegradientdifference.png)

 ######NOTE:
-A 9 letter name and a 8 colour pallette will result in only the first 5 being used, due to how my algorithm handles pallette resolutions at disproportionate and hard to divide size-differences.
+A 9 letter name and a 8 colour pallette will result in only the first 5 colours being used, due to how my algorithm handles pallette resolutions at disproportionate and hard to divide size-differences.
 This is an example, but will work like this whenever there is a relatively small ratio difference.